Feature request #11103

 I've been trying to get the map canvas to render at 2x DPI.
 It seems it should be possible, with some tweaks to qgsmapcanvas.cpp, qgsmapsettings.cpp and qgsmaptopixel.cpp.
 I managed to get the map to render "pretty" (i.e at the native DPI), but not in the right place.
 The scale, etc. becomes confused.

 Perhaps someone with a better understanding of how the renderer works could weigh in (Martin or Jürgen?)?

-#5 Updated by Joshua Arnott almost 4 years ago
+#5 Updated by Joshua Arnott about 4 years ago

 Please reopen this issue.
 It is not a duplicate. #11337 is one of several issues related to overall compatibility with high resolution displays.
 For this to be resolved there also needs to be:

 - Fixes to the map canvas so that it renders at the correct resolution

 - Updates to icons so that they don't look pixelated/terrible

 - Changes to the Info.plist file (as mentioned in the original post) for OS X

 #11 Updated by Michael Kirk about 3 years ago

 - File Screen_Shot_2015-11-02_at_2.27.32_PM.png added